microsoft/BotFramework-Composer/README.md

     <img alt="Bot Framework Composer Home Page" src="./docs/Assets/Screenshot-Composer-overview.png" style="max-width:700px;" />
 </p>

-## Who should use this PREVIEW release?
+## Who should use this release?

-- This preview is for developers looking to build conversation applications using the latest Bot Framework SDK preview features like Adaptive Dialogs, Language Understanding and Language Generation.
+- Composer is an application for developers looking to build conversation applications using the latest Bot Framework SDK features like Adaptive Dialogs, Language Understanding and Language Generation.
-- Composer and the Bot Framework Adaptive Dialog are in-preview and should not be used for production deployments.
 - We designed Composer to be a web app to allow developers to extend Composer as well as embed it within their own solutions.
 The current version of Composer is a web app that runs locally.
 Future releases will enable Composer to run as a centralized hosted web application.